nh2/hemokit/README.md

   ```

   Here you **have** to specify the serial since HIDAPI is not used to obtain it automatically.

+  If you prefer a Websockets server over a raw TCP server, use `ws://0.0.0.0:1234` instead.

 * Output decrypted raw data to stdout: